• Skip to main content

 Certain underlying health conditions can put you at an increased risk of developing high blood pressure.
 Diabetes, kidney disease, thyroid problems, and obstructive sleep apnea are known risk factors and should be properly managed or treated.

-Primary Care Physician in Royal Palm Beach and Wellington
+Primary Care Provider in Royal Palm Beach and Wellington

-As part of your annual checkup, your primary care doctor will take your blood pressure to check whether it’s normal or elevated.
+As part of your annual checkup, your primary care family medicine provider will take your blood pressure to check whether it’s normal or elevated.
 Although high blood pressure is very common, it need not be your reality.

-Dr. Ishan Gunawardene is a trusted internal medicine doctor providing superior primary care to his patients here in Palm Beach County.
+Dr. Ishan Gunawardene is a trusted internal medicine family medicine provider providing superior primary care to his patients here in Palm Beach County.
 He can help you get your blood pressure under control and on the road to excellent heart health.

 If you would like to schedule an appointment with Dr. Gunawardene, contact our friendly team today by calling us at (561) 434-1935, or request an appointment now by filling out our online form.
 We look forward to being your healthcare partner!